 How to Get Rid of the Smell of Sweat in Workout Clothes

 Love working up a sweat but hate the lingering smell of sweaty gym clothes?
-Try these five tips for odor-free gear.
+Try these five tips for odour-free gear.

 - White vinegar